Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Preliminaries

-where the series converges locally normally on $\Omega \times \Omega$.
-Note that on Reinhardt domains like $\h_\gamma$ -- where the boundary intersects the center of Reinhardt symmetry -- certain negative powers are allowed to appear on square-integrable monomials.
-But any perturbation of $\gamma$ will cause the set $\cs_2(\h_\gamma) \subset \Z^2$ to either lose or gain infinitely many indices, a fact that underlies the drastic difference in Bergman kernels of $\h_{\gamma_1} \neq \h_{\gamma_2}$, even for $ |\gamma_1 - \gamma_2|$ arbitrarily small.
+Observe that on Reinhardt domains where the boundary intersects the center of Reinhardt symmetry (like $\h_\gamma$), it is possible for certain negative powers to appear on square-integrable monomials.
+But an elementary computation shows that any perturbation of $\gamma$ causes the set $\cs_2(\h_\gamma) \subset \Z^2$ to either lose or gain an infinite number of indices.
+This fact underlies the drastic difference in Bergman kernel formulas of the domains $\h_{\gamma_1} \neq \h_{\gamma_2}$, even when $ |\gamma_1 - \gamma_2|$ is taken to be arbitrarily small.